 Interview Advisor Melanie Pitts is a Lecturer in English and Interdisciplinary and Liberal Studies for Arizona State University's School of Letters and Sciences.
 She received her PhD in Literature from the University of Miami (Coral Gables, Florida) in 2003.
 Her areas of specialization and research interests include English and Italian Renaissance literature, women's literature, and interdisciplinary approaches to identity and subjectivity.

-Poetry Editor April Stolarz is a senior at ASU pursuing concurrent degrees in Print/Online Journalism and Creative Writing with a focus on Poetry.
+April Stolarz is the poetry editor for Issue 7.
+She is a senior at ASU pursuing concurrent degrees in Print/Online Journalism and Creative Writing with a focus on Poetry.
 Along with her Superstition Review internship April also writes for ASU's Media Relations Office and freelances for a variety of publications.
 She has studied poetry under Norman Dubie and Terry Hummer and is currently studying under Sally Ball.
 She maintains a blog about local music, Dose of Rock, and hopes to work for a music publication someday.
 This is April's first semester with Superstition Review.

-Content Coordinator Ashley Carter is currently a junior studying English Literature at Arizona State University.
+Ashley Carter is the content coordinator for Issue 7.
+She is currently a junior studying English Literature at Arizona State University.
 She is also working on a minor in Media Analysis, a Writing Certificate, and an LGBT Certificate along with her degree.
 In her free time, Ashley reads, writes, spends time with friends, and participates in Gamma Rho Lambda activities, where she is Head of Public Relations.
 After graduating, she plans to move to New York, attend graduate school, and pursue a career as an editor for a publishing company.
 This is her first semester with Superstition Review.

-Poetry Editor Brandy Winchester is a senior at Arizona State University.
+Brandy Winchester is the poetry editor for Issue 6 and the art editor for Issue 7.
+She is a senior at Arizona State University.
 She plans on graduating in May of 2011 with a Bachelor in English Literature, and a minor in Anthropology.
 After her graduation she would like to attend a law school in Arizona.
 Her long term career goals consist of graduating from law school to then go onto practicing in family law; specializing in divorce cases.
 This is her first intern position and she looks forwards to the experience.

-Britney Gulbrandsen is a Literature, Writing and Film major at the Polytechnic campus.
-She is looking forward to her time as a non-fiction editor with Superstition Review this semester.
+Britney Gulbrandsen is the nonfiction editor for Issue 5 and the interview coordinator for Issue 7.
+She is a Literature, Writing and Film major at the Polytechnic campus.
 She hopes that it will help her learn the process of publishing as well as give her tips on how to get published herself.
 Britney has lived in Arizona her whole life and does not plan on leaving.
 She has always loved to read and decided at a young age that she wants to be a writer.
 She loves to read and write all different kinds of works such as poetry, short stories, novels and creative nonfiction.

-Interview Editor Christina Arregoces is a sophomore at Barrett, the Honors College at Arizona State University.
+Christina Arregoces is the art editor for Issue 7 and interview editor for Issue 8.
+She is a sophomore at Barrett, the Honors College at Arizona State University.
 She is studying Creative Writing as an English major and has a focus in fiction.
 She is a writer for State Press Magazine, and the recipient of the 2011 Jane Shaw Jacobs Award for Fiction.
 Upon graduating in 2014, she hopes to attend law school and pursue her dream of becoming a lawyer, while continuing to cultivate her love of writing all the while.
 This is her second semester at Superstition Review.

-Poetry editor Emily Beckley is entering her senior year here at Arizona State pursuing a bachelor's degree in English Literature.
+Emily Beckley is the poetry editor for Issue 7.
+She is entering her senior year here at Arizona State pursuing a bachelor's degree in English Literature.
 Upon graduating in December, she plans to utilize her degree to get herself into graduate school to study publishing.
 Originally from Chicago, Emily hopes to move to the northwest after graduation to follow her dream of working in the editing/publishing field and also hopes to one day publish her own poetry for the masses.
 This is Emily's premier semester at Superstition Review.

-Fiction Editor Frederick “Brandon” Raehl is a senior at ASU completing concurrent degrees in Psychology and Literature, Writing, and Film.
+Frederick “Brandon” Raehl is the fiction editor for Issue 7.
+He is a senior at ASU completing concurrent degrees in Psychology and Literature, Writing, and Film.
 As well as working in healthcare as a CT Technologist, he plays music, writes screenplays, and develops black and white photographs.
 After completing his honors thesis in psychology titled, The Effect of Workload on Academic Performance, his time is now devoted towards writing.
 Though his current ambitions outside of college are unclear, he intends on using writing in any endeavor he decides to pursue.
 His favorite all-time book is The Martian Chronicles by Ray Bradbury.

-Web Designer Jason Wright is an ASU senior majoring in Creative Writing.
-He is also a self-taught web developer and currently helps maintain multiple websites originating around his hometown in Phoenix, Arizona.
+Jason Wright is the poetry editor for Issue 6 and the web design editor for both Issue 7 and Issue 8.
+He is an ASU senior majoring in Creative Writing.
+He is also a self-taught web developer and currently helps maintain multiple websites originating around his hometown in Phoenix, Arizona such as ByKyli.com,Bidjudge.com, and SyCara.com.
 While finding balance between intricate expression through poetry and hard-coded website and computer manipulation, he flourishes when given the opportunity to utilize both.
-This is his second semester as an intern with Superstition Review.

-Fiction Editor Jennifer Cuellar is a senior at Arizona State University and will be graduating in May with a degree in English Literature.
+Jennifer Cuellar is the fiction editor for Issue 7.
+She is a senior at Arizona State University and will be graduating in May with a degree in English Literature.
 Upon graduation she hopes to break into the small press publishing industry and work with independent and emerging authors on the West Coast.
 In addition to fiction, Jennifer also writes freelance reviews and news articles, some of which she hopes will be published nationally this year.
 This is her first semester with Superstition Review.

 Content Coordinator Maleri Severi is a senior at Arizona State University majoring in English Literature and Finance.
 Maleri hopes to attend graduate school in New York City to study publishing.
 She is currently working on her Barrett Honors College thesis project that examines Christian allegory throughout Shakespeare's The Tempest.
 Maleri hopes to one day pursue a career in the publishing field.